-All students will receive an interim progress report during the mid-point of each nine week grading period.
+All students will receive an interim progress report during the mid-point of each nine-week grading period.
 The progress report dates will be published annually by the school and placed on school and district websites.

-Progress reports may be either mailed from the school to the student's home address or given to the student.
+Progress reports may be posted in parent portal, mailed from the school to the student's home address or given to the student.
 In the latter case, the student is charged with delivering the interim progress report to his/her parent.